yarohtar/cam-maths-notes-obsidian/README.md

 Firstly, you can switch between editing and reading mode in the top right corner.

 By hitting CTRL+O, you'll be able to search through files.
 Search for the course that interests you and you'll usually find an indexed file of sections / topics in that course.
 You can click on links to open further files (CTRL+Click to open in new tab).
 You can also use CTRL+J or the arrow in the top left to navigate back.

+In the top left there is an Open graph view button which show